Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** user is prompted to enter a save name

 **Postconditions:**
-* save name entered by user was sent to Game
+* savename instance was created.
+* savename instance associated with The Game.

 ---